olsmithy1/SKS-Conjecture/README.md

 Mersenne Prime Generator

 This Python script provides a Mersenne prime generator based on the Sean Keith Smith test.
 It includes functions to efficiently compute Mersenne primes and check for primality using modular exponentiation and prime checking algorithms.
+The algorithm included is based on my own conjecture regarding the nature and correlation of mersenne primes and perfect numbers.

 Features